Sunrise Plan for Return to Campus

 If a public health investigator reaches out to HR or a supervisor, action should be taken in coordination with the investigator.
 More guidance on COVID-19 in the workplace is available on Safe Campus.

-Q: How long of a quarantine does the University recommend for an employee who was exposed to COVID-19?
+Q: How long does the University recommend for an employee to quarantine who was exposed to COVID-19?

 A: A 14-day quarantine is still the preferred quarantine time period.
 Based on revised guidelines from MDH a 10-day quarantine is allowed if the exposure is not from a household contact and if the employee is not a healthcare worker.
 Learn more about quarantine times on the MTest webpage.